cemilcengiz/dl_conv_benchmark/README.md

-This repository compares some DL frameworks whose convolution performances are good.
+This repository compares some DL frameworks whose CPU convolution performances are good.